akuya-ekorot/seg-fault/0x002-shell_navigation/README.md

 - On Ubuntu, the folder structure looks like this.
 - [//]: # "Image goes here"
 - The root directory holds everything.
 It is represented with a `/`
+- Every other directory is contained inside it.
+- From our example above, we can see we are in the directory `akuya` which is inside the `home` directory which is inside the `/` directory.
 - Now that you know where you are in the file system, how can you see the contents of the folder you're in?
 - This is where the command `ls` comes in.
 - Head over to your terminal and type the command